Fair Market Value of Business

 An appraisal is the process of determining value and represents an opinion.
 The result of the appraisal analysis is the assignment of a value based on a specific point in time.
 There is no one process and generally no one definitive value for a business.
 It is possible for a business to have different values, depending on the purpose of the evaluation and the interpretation of the criteria examined.
 Because there is no single method or definition, it is important that the appraisal report contain a specific definition of value and the assumptions used in the analysis.

-Multiple Approaches To Determining Fair Market Value of Your Business
+There Are Multiple Approaches To Determining Fair Market Value of Your Business

 There is more than one way to approach a business valuation.
 The nature of the business itself may indicate that one way is more appropriate than another, and while there are general rules, it is still more art than science.
 Furthermore, appraisers are at their own discretion in determining if intangibles, fair market values or liquidation values will be used.
 Appraisers using the same named approaches may use different techniques to determine the value.
 As a result, sometimes multiple, independent valuations are conducted, and an average result is used.
 The table below shows three common valuation methods: